 The Pollack Theater was devised by Mr Pollack himself, a dedicated movie buff who delighted in sharing his collection of movie artifacts which are distributed throughout the theatre.

-There is also a remodelled snack bar and games area to keep everyone happy.
+There is also a remodeled snack bar and games area to keep everyone happy.
 And best of all, the movies shown here are slightly past their peak viewing period which reflects in the ticket prices!

 15. Phoenix Rock Gym in Tempe

 The Phoenix Rock Gym is the place to climb, and an attraction where you can experience the world of climbing as never before!
 The Rock Gym has thirty foot high walls with a vast amount of climbing service area.
+I love this place and other thrill-seekers will surely do too.
+Just thinking about the challenge makes me very eager to visit again.

 And don’t worry if the family have never experienced rock climbing before, as the highly trained staff are there to teach you about all the skills needed to climb safely.